electron/governance/wg-infra/policy/joining-governance.md

 ## Process

 The process for onboarding a new member into Electron Governance is documented and governed via a workflow in the #wg-infra channel.
 To use it please ensure the above requirements are met and then trigger the `Onboard Maintainer` workflow.
-This workflow will guide you through the process and ping the appropriate teams when required.
+This workflow will guide the onboarding process and ping the appropriate teams when required.